Martiless/hangman/README.md

 1. Heroku will now deploy the site.

 ***

 ## Credits:

-### Acknowledgements:

-1. I would like to start by thanking Brian O’Hare for being my mentor for this project.

-### Code:

 1. The clear console function was taken from [www.delfstack.com](https://www.delftstack.com/howto/python/python-clear-console/)
 1. I used various coder forums at times when I had difficulty with aspects of the code.
 The use of sites such as [Geeks for Geeks](https://www.geeksforgeeks.org/) and [Stack Overflow](https://stackoverflow.com/) was hugely helpful.
+1. I created the word art for the title of the game using [Patorjk.com](https://patorjk.com/)
 1. I also used [YouTube](https://www.youtube.com/) vidoes from [CBT Nuggets](https://www.youtube.com/watch?v=JNXmCOumNw0&t=782s) for the hangman game and [Scratch Tutorials](https://www.youtube.com/watch?v=u4QmAIoo4i0&t=81s) for the colors, *(however I did not go ahead with this method of using colors.)*

+### Acknowledgements:

+1. I would like to start by thanking Brian O’Hare for being my mentor for this project.
 ***
 [Back to top](#Hangman)